-Each type of New Construction Prescriptive Measure has its own application that can be submitted directly via the online portal, emailed, faxed, or printed and mailed to the program.
+Each type of New Construction Prescriptive Measure has its own application that can be submitted directly via the online portal or emailed to the program.
 To be eligible for incentives, a customer, or an agent (contractor/vendor) authorized by a customer, must submit a properly completed application package.
 A complete application package should include: